 - New drug development targeted toward cancer sensitivity and resistance mechanisms including immune mechanisms of resistance

-The anticipated direct costs budgeted for the entire period of performance for an FY20 PCARP Translational Research Partnership award will not exceed $750,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY22 Pancreatic Cancer Translational Research Partnership Award will not exceed $750,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.